Artemis21/dslash/README.md

 ## Planned Features

-- Class-based command groups, like `discord.ext.commands` cogs.
+- Class-based command groups, like `nextcord.ext.commands` cogs.

-Compatibility with `discord.ext.commands` is not planned.
+Compatibility with `nextcord.ext.commands` is not planned.

 ## Development